SHADE-AI/daidepp/daide-specification.md

 > **SND (turn) (power power ...) (press_message)**
 > **SND (turn) (power power ...) (reply)**

-These are sent by the client to the server, to send **press_message** to the list of countrys given.
+These are sent by the client to the server, to send **press_message** to the list of countries given.
 The recipient list must not include the sending power.

 For the third and fourth forms, the server will check that turn is the current turn (i.e. the turn sent in the most recent **NOW** message), and will reply with **REJ(SND (turn) (power power ...) (press_message) )** or **REJ (SND (turn) (power power ...) (reply) )** if this is not the case.